g24m3630/Epic-car/README.md

-# fLOPPY Bird
+#fLOPPY Bird
 Group name: APOLLO

-Group members: Ashvir Theeruth , Sigodi	Lutho , Ntsaluba	Abona , Makgaloa	Tshephang , Tantsi	Okoyama Nomafaku

-Group mentor: SINENJABULO GOGWANA
+Group members: Sigodi Lutho , Ntsaluba Abona , Makgaloa Tshephang , Tantsi Okoyama Nomafaku Group mentor: SINENJABULO GOGWANA
 Project title: FLAPPY BIRD 2.0
 Project page: https://github.com/g24m3630/Epic-car

-Instructions for use (allowable actions): For Windows devices a player has to tab spacebar to make tye bird flop its wing and fly upwards, howerver if the user stops taping the spacebar key the bird will fall and the game ends.
+Instructions for use (allowable actions): For Windows devices a player has to tab spacebar to make the bird flop its wing and fly upwards, however if the user stops taping the spacebar key the bird will fall and the game ends.
 And for mobile phone the player has to tap on the screen to make the bird flop its wings and fly upwards.

-Tools used: [List and describe any .NET libraries or external tools that you imported for use in your project]

-Concepts used: [List ALL aspects of the CSc 102 curriculum that your project uses.
-So if your program uses Lists, Files, Recursion, Dictionaries, Custom classes, etc.; document them here and provide directions as to where those concepts are used in the code base.
-Please use the standard topics list on the Think Sharply with C# web page for the list of anticipated topics/concepts]
+Tools used:
+	“java.awt”  – This contains the classes for creating user interface as well as painting graphics and images.
+ The classes used for this game are:
+ - color : manages the colours in the graphical interface.
+ -image: representation of the graphical images.
+ -font
+ -dimension: specifies the size of the images.

+	“java.awt.event” – Provides the necessary clauses and interfaces for event handling.
+The classes used:
+-ActionEvent: indicates that a component – defined action has 			        	occurred.
+- ActionListener: Adds interactivity in java applications by handling 			user actions.
+- KeyListener: allows program to respond to user input from the users 			keyboard.
+- KeyEvent: encapsulates information about the key event.

+	“javax.swing” – provides lightweight components that are used to create window-based applications.
+Classes used:
+-	JFrame: represents a top level window with a title border.
+-	JButton: implements events when clicked.
+-	JPanel: hold and organises other components.
+-	Timer: implements action events in intervals to assist in repetitive tasks.
+	“java.util” – provides the collections framework, random number generations  and other utility classes.
+Classes used:
+-	Random: generates random numbers assisting in the random generation of the pipes in the game.
+-	ArrayList: stores the lists for Pipe objects Concepts used:
+•	Variables
+•	Data types
+•	Classes and objects
+•	Recursion
+•	Files
+•	Methods
+•	Exception Handling
+•	Key events
+•	Inheritance
+•	Object-oriented programming
+•	Event-driven programming
+•	Graphical user interface
+•	Data Structures

 Assumptions: [State ANY assumptions about how you expect the system will be used or run]

-Limitations: [State ANY limitations concerning what your program cannot do, though those functions may be implied by the nature of the project]

-Last modified: Tuesday, 4 September 2018, 05:59
+Limitations: The game does not include a save/load system or a way to store high scores or game progress between sessions.
+The program is developed for desktop systems and does not have mobile or tablet support.